Final-round Interview Questions

 - What are your expectations from the company and how do you plan to grow in the company?

-- Now that you know about your future work responsibilities, what is your salary expectations?
+- Now that you know about your future work responsibilities, what are your salary expectations?

 - Do you have any questions?